AWfarmD/Classification/Proposal.md

 **Tools**

-* Pandas for data cleaning
+* Pandas for data cleaning and EDA
 * Python packages for classification models for model building
 * Matplotlib or Tableau for potential visualizaiton